Mighty fortress. Royal palace. Infamous prison.

-Seven ravens enjoy a pampered existence at the Tower today (six and one spare just in case!), and are cared for by a dedicated Yeoman Warder known as the Ravenmaster.
+Seven ravens live at the Tower today and are cared for by a dedicated Yeoman Warder known as the Ravenmaster.

-These highly intelligent, handsome birds have one flight feather painlessly trimmed to stop them flying away.
+These highly intelligent birds have one flight feather trimmed to stop them flying away.

-After surviving second world war bombs, the Tower is still one the world’s leading tourist attractions and a world heritage site, attracting nearly three million visitors a year from all over the world.
+The Tower of London is still one the world’s leading tourist attractions and a world heritage site, attracting visitors from all over the world.

 And when the gates are locked and all the visitors have gone, the Tower embraces a thriving community within its walls.
 The Tower of London is still home to the Yeomen Warders and their families, the Resident Governor, and a garrison of soldiers.
 There is a doctor and a chaplain.
 And there is even a pub!